Editorial methodology

 Proof has to be current.

-Use official product pages, current vendor documentation, public help centers, and clearly labeled editorial analysis where product details are not fixed.
+Use official product pages, current vendor documentation, pricing pages, public help centers, marketplace listings, release notes, and clearly labeled editorial analysis where product details are not fixed.

-Treat channel support, integrations, pricing, AI packaging, and plan limits as verification items because vendors change them frequently.
+Treat channel support, integrations, pricing, AI packaging, security claims, model availability, and plan limits as verification items because vendors change them frequently.

-Avoid customer quotes, benchmark claims, implementation outcomes, and aggregate review scores unless they can be sourced and kept current.
+Avoid customer quotes, benchmark claims, private implementation outcomes, and aggregate review scores unless the source is visible, dated, and specific enough to keep current.

 Recommendation logic